 How profitable a bank is has an effect on its long-term survivability.
-A bank can retain its earnings, boosting its capital cushion, or use them to address problematic loans, potentially making the bank better prepared to withstand financial shocks.
-Banks that are losing money, however, are less able to do those things.
+Earnings can be retained by the bank, boosting its capital cushion, or be used to address problematic loans, likely making the bank more resilient in times of trouble.
+Obviously, banks that are losing money are less able to do those things.

-On Bankrate's test of earnings, 1st State Bank of Mason City scored 16 out of a possible 30, lower than the national average of 16.52.
+1st State Bank of Mason City scored 14 out of a possible 30 on Bankrate's test of earnings, less than the national average of 15.12.

-The bank reported net income of $146,000 on total equity of $3.7 million for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 1.04 percent, above the 1 percent deemed satisfactory in accordance with industry standards, but below the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $240,000 on total equity of $3.7 million for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 0.86 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.